 A number of EU countries maintain a separate regulatory regime for commercial lending with lenders being required under domestic legislation to have licences to lend.
 Where the lender is required to seek authorisation as a result of purely domestic legislation then this is unlikely to be affected solely by Brexit.

 However, in other cases, some UK based lenders have made use of an EU banking services "passport" to provide some services into such jurisdictions by virtue of being regulated entities in the UK.
-It is expected that such passporting will ultimately be lost post-Brexit although if a "transitional period" is finalised as part of any agreed withdrawal terms with the EU, the UK may retain some access on a short-term temporary basis to EU financial markets.
+It is expected that such passporting will ultimately be lost post-Brexit.
+However after the end of the current transition period provided for in the Withdrawal Agreement with the EU, the UK may retain some access on a short-term temporary basis to EU financial markets.
 Longer term, however, such finance providers risk exclusion from EU credit markets and consequently the range of sources of finance available to borrowers could be restricted post Brexit.
 Whether the loss of passporting would affect loan facilities under documentation entered into or loans extended prior to the UK's withdrawal is not clear.

 Intermediation structures (whereby a non-EU entity does business with an EU counterparty through a separate EU firm) may offer a solution for UK entities to access the EU credit markets, provided that neither rEU states nor the UK take Brexit as an excuse to change their current rules as regards the provision of credit and other bank services by third-country entities.
 The LMA has published a form of "designated entity clause" for inclusion in facility documentation, allowing lenders to perform their lending obligations in other jurisdictions through affiliates (to guard against the risk of passporting being lost).